yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 ## Raspberry PI Bitcoin Green Cold Wallet Masternode Setup Guide ##

+**DISCLAIMER: This is not financial advice.
+Use at your own risk!**

 This guide is a work in progress.
-Feedback to make it better and donations towards its upkeep are all welcome :)
+Feedback to help improve it and donations towards its upkeep are all welcome :)

 > ![$BITG Bitcoin Green](https://coinmarketcap.com/currencies/bitcoin-green/) Donation Address: **GXtS1QCPsMANpRDQa5xFwogfbxT42dy5uV**

 > ![$BTC Bitcoin](https://coinmarketcap.com/currencies/bitcoin/) Donation Address: **1AxzU81tw8rBL9vRyGdhWL4s4C8BusffP7**

-**DISCLAIMER: This is not financial advice.
-Use at your own risk!**

 >NOTE: While this guide covers setting up multiple masternodes on the Pi, I have only tested it with a single masternode (I can't afford more nodes at the moment).
 If you have the collateral to test additional nodes please do and let me know how it goes.
 I'd like to know if the Pi is affected.